 We have created a "foster home network" that can accommodate up to 50 dogs per year that we can rescue and find adoption homes.
 To clarify, we do not operate a shelter.
 Our rescued dogs are placed in foster homes until they are adopted.
 We will pay for food, medical, and ANY repairs, (fences, etc.) to make sure the animal is safe and well taken care of until adopted.

 The organization provides our rescued dogs with veterinary care, shots, spay or neuter, medical treatment for any illnesses, behavioral and obedience training, and socialization opportunities.
 They spend an average of two months in a foster home until they are adopted.
 We provide dog food, but will also accept funds for food.

 We host events throughout the year.
 We bring available dogs out to "meet and greet" and have materials and volunteers to help educate the public on the Pit Bull breed.
-We also often have Pit Crew products and gear that may be purchased to show support.
+We also have educational information on our website.
+You ca now buy Pit Crew products and gear from our store to show your support.
 All proceeds from purchases and donations at events go to the rescue dogs.
-Visit us here or on FaceBook to find out where we will be next.

 Zeus and Bill will be out in the community, working hard to change the perception of the Pit Bull breed.
 Definition: “Desirable character traits in service animals typically include good temperament or psychological make-up and good health.
 Labrador Retrievers, German Shepherds, Golden Retrievers, and in recent years American Pit Bull Terriers are the most common breeds used as service dogs.
 Any breed or breed mix is capable of being a service dog, though few dogs have all of the health and temperament qualities needed.”